sje30/schol2018/innovations.md

 Wellcome Trust have supported high APCs.
 The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
-However, The OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [@Schiltz2018-jn], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
+However, the OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [@Schiltz2018-jn], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.